 Turn off the heat and leave it to cool.
 Once cool enough to touch, you can add some boiled eggs to make marinated eggs.
 Marinate in the pot for 1 hour.
 If you plan to marinate longer, transfer it to the fridge.

-Allowing the pork to cool in the broth will help the meat absorb maximum flavour.
-It's also a great opportunity to make flavoured eggs, so why not?
+Allowing the pork to cool in the broth will help the meat absorb maximum flavor.
+It’s also a great opportunity to make flavored eggs, so why not?

 Return the pot to the stove and heat on medium for about 15 minutes or until warmed through.
 Remove the eggs after 5-10 minutes to stop them from over cooking.

-While you wait, thinly slice the white part of the green onion and soak in a bowl of lightly salted water.
-This style of green onion garnish is called "shiraganegi" which means "white hair onions".
+While you wait, thinly slice the white part of the leek and soak it in a bowl of lightly salted water.
+This style of leek garnish is called “shiraganegi” which means “white hair onions.”

-Serve buta no kakuni with marinated eggs and blanched greens, shreds of green onion and a blob of Japanese mustard either as a side dish or over rice.
+Serve buta no kakuni with marinated eggs and blanched greens, shreds of leek and a blob of Japanese mustard either as a side dish or over rice.

 Enjoy!